flatsiedatsie/papeg_ai/README.md

 ## COMMERCIAL USE

 Get in touch with Tijmen Schep if you're interested in using papeg.ai and/or this code in a for-profit situation.

+## INSTALLATION

+You don't need to install this on your own device.
+Simply visit https://www.papeg.ai to use it.